 To answer RQ1 - how much human effort can be saved when the AI agent is trained on an optimal data size?, we compare the best case from the experiments with different training sizes with the baseline cases.
 In the first case, the human team works alone on the same task without any AI assistance.
 That is, the human agents randomly screen papers from the dataset.
-The second case employs a support vector machine (SVM)-based classifier, which is developed for retrieving randomized controlled trials and available in the EPPI-Reviewer software [22].
+The second case employs an industry standard method: a frequency-based language model using SVM-based classifier, which is developed for retrieving randomized controlled trials and available in the EPPI-Reviewer software [33].
 For the second baseline, we also experiment with four different training sizes ranging from 1,000 to 7,000, from which the best model is used as the baseline.

-To answer RQ2 - how much human effort can be further saved by enhancing the hybrid team through active learning?, the best model from the experiments with different training sizes is used as the baseline, where all the sampled papers are randomly selected.
+To answer RQ2 - how much human effort can be further saved by enhancing the hybrid team through AL?, the best model from the experiments with different training sizes is used as the baseline, where all the sampled papers are randomly selected.
 We compare the best models from the experiments with the LC sampling strategy and the HP sampling strategy to the baseline model, respectively.